-The seemingly friendly jabs and laddish banter suddenly turn into blame and recrimination when the group find themselves lost deep in the forest unable to find their way out.
-After a night in an abandoned cabin, the group start to believe that there is something altogether evil haunting their dreams and hunting them in real life.
-Facing up to his own fears, Luke must find a way to help his friends out of this mess and hopefully start to finally forgive himself for not stepping in to help he murdered friend.
+The seemingly friendly jabs and laddish banter suddenly turn into blame and recrimination when the hapless foursome find themselves unable to find a way out of the wilderness.
+After a night in an abandoned cabin, the group starts to believe that there is something evil haunting their dreams and hunting them in real life.

 Spall puts in a genuinely impressive turn as a man tortured by his own conscience, while the rest of the cast are equally impressive as the jovial happy-go-lucky lads who find themselves in extraordinary circumstances.
-Troughton in particular does a great job as cocksure spoilt city bod Dom who is all bravado and reprehensible banter until things start to go terribly wrong.
+Troughton in particular does a great job as cocksure city bod Dom.

-Bruckner, aided by Joe Barton’s brilliantly realistic dialogue, does a fantastic job in highlighting all the right themes, without ever resorting to the facile in order to drive the idea home.
-Playing with the whole “cabin in the woods” horror genre, mixed with what is generally referred to as “pagan folk horror” a la The Wicker Man, the film manages to install a real sense of unease and genuine terror in its audiences, which is no mean feat.
+Bruckner, aided by Joe Barton’s brilliantly realistic dialogue, does a fantastic job in highlighting all the right themes, without ever resorting to facile tropes in order to drive the idea home.
+Playing with the whole “cabin in the woods” horror genre, mixed with a generous dose of “pagan folk horror”, the film manages to install a real sense of unease and genuine terror in its audiences, which is no mean feat.

 Like with any other intelligent horror movie, The Ritual is about so much more than scaring its audience senseless.
 The Ritual manages to push the boundaries by cleverly avoiding the “Conjuring effect” of loud thumps and jump-scares all the while bringing something fresh to the genre.
 Even of it isn’t likely to set the box office on fire, the film does a good enough job in keeping its audience entertained for 90 minutes or so, and who can ask for more in a mid-budget horror movie.